SumitKadam451/Calculater_Dark-Light-Theme/README.md

 ## Demo

-Check out the live demo of [Calculater_Dark-Light-Theme](https://sumitkadam451.github.io/Calculater_Dark-Light-Theme/)
+Check out the live demo of [Calculater_Dark-Light-Theme]([https://sumitkadam451.github.io/Calculater_Dark-Light-Theme/](https://codepen.io/Sumit-Kadam/pen/zYbbobX))

 This webiste use free trial version of [MorphSVGPlugin](https://gsap.com/) that why file only works on certain domains like [codepen.io](https://codepen.io/trending) so website might not work on [Github](https://github.com/) domains or work for small amount time.

 NOTES :
+- Change the view in codepen to get fullview of the website
 - Refresh page again to Check Calculater functioning.
 - If page redirect to another page kindly come back to main page.
 ## 🚀 About Me